turingschool/curriculum/tutorials/capybara/capybara_with_rack_test.markdown

 #### `have_link` / `has_link?`

-This matcher is a little more intelligent.
-It "checks if the page or current node has a link with the given text or id."
+This matcher checks if the page or current node has a link with the given text or id.
 It's impartial whether we pass in the actual text of the link or the DOM ID of the link.

-Then there's one more option, the `:href`, which specifies where the link points.
-This option can only be used in conjunction with the "locator" (text contents or CSS id of the link), you can't use it anonymously.
+There's an additional option, the `:href`, which specifies where the link points.
+This option can only be used in conjunction with the "locator" (text contents or CSS id of the link), you can't use it on it's own.

-Imagine that our _articles/index_ DOM is going to have a link with the text "Create a New Article", has the DOM ID `#new_article`, and points to `new_article_path`.
+Imagine that our `articles/index` DOM is going to have a link with the text "Create a New Article", has the DOM ID `#new_article`, and points to `new_article_path`.
 All of these matchers would work:

 ```ruby
 visit articles_path